-The Clinical PsyD program in Sacramento is designed for students interested in the professional practice of clinical psychology.
-Recognizing that this practice must be grounded in the most current literature and research knowledge, we strive to teach students to be competent consumers of research and confident in their ability to apply this knowledge to diverse populations in diverse settings.
+The clinical PsyD program in Sacramento is designed for students interested in the professional practice of clinical psychology.
+Recognizing that this practice must be grounded in the most current literature and research knowledge, we strive to teach students to be competent consumers of research and confident in their ability to apply this knowledge to diverse populations across various settings.

-One of the unique aspects of the Sacramento Clinical PsyD program is the design of its dissertation sequence.
-The 4-semester course sequence begins in the 2nd year and is completed in the 3rd year, before students leave for internship.
-Utilizing a cohort model, students in the class serve as committee members, supporting each other under the supervision of the instructor, a core faculty member who serves as dissertation chair.
-The seminar format draws on the expertise of other students to stimulate new ideas and to offer and receive critical feedback as students progress through the dissertation process.
-This intensive structure has proven extremely successful in facilitating students completing the program on time.
+One of the unique aspects of the clinical PsyD program is the design of its dissertation sequence.
+The four-semester course sequence begins in the second year and is completed in the third year.
+During the second year, students work on the development of their dissertation proposal that they typically defend at the end of the second year.
+During the third year, students collect their data and complete the writing of their dissertation, which they typically defend at the end of their third year before students leave for internship.
+During these dissertation classes, students support each other under the supervision of the dissertation section instructor, a core faculty member who serves as dissertation chair.
+The seminar format draws on the skill of other students in the class to stimulate new ideas.
+In addition, this model allows the dissertation chair to provide ongoing helpful feedback as each student progresses through the dissertation process.
+This intensive structure has proven extremely successful in facilitating students completing dissertation prior to leaving for internship and in turn, completing the program on time.

-In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands on research endeavors, to present at state and national conferences, and to publish their finding.
+In addition to course offerings, several faculty members lead voluntary research labs, providing opportunities for students to engage in hands-on research endeavors to present at state and national conferences, and to publish their findings.
 Below, please find a description of some of the current research initiatives involving students.

 Education and Training Research Lab

-These research opportunities give students a chance to connect with each other, to work together with a common goal, to collaborate in developing the research protocol, to apply to the University Institution Review Board, to conduct the study, analyze the data collected, develop presentations, and write and submit papers describing the research.
-In addition, these projects give me a chance to get to know students, to work closely with them, to mentor, and support them.
-As a result, it gives me a chance to learn more about our students, to learn about their interests, to watch how they work as a member of our research team and how they commit to an additional project in the face of all the other requirements of our program.
+These research opportunities have given students a chance to connect with each other and work together towards a common goal.
+They offer students the chance to collaborate in developing the research protocol, to apply to the University institution review board, to conduct the study, analyze the data collected, develop presentations, and write and submit papers describing the research.
+In addition, these projects give me a chance to get to know students; to work closely with them, to mentor, and to support them.
+As a result, it gives me a chance to learn more about our students and their interests, to watch how they work as a member of our research team, and how they commit to an additional project in the face of all the other demands of our program.

 I look forward each year to welcoming new students into my lab and helping them develop a project that they will feel excited about working on to its completion.

-Sacramento’s Clinical PsyD program emphasizes the integration of academic coursework with clinical practice.
-Students receive supervised clinical training through five semesters of practicum and one year of full-time pre-doctoral internship.
-Practicum students are placed through a network of more than 35 agencies throughout Central and Northern California.
+The clinical PsyD program in Sacramento emphasizes the integration of academic coursework with clinical practice.
+Students receive supervised clinical training during five semesters of practicum and one year of full-time pre-doctoral internship.
+Practicum students are placed through an extensive network of agencies throughout Central and Northern California.
 Potential sites include hospitals and other medical settings, schools, correctional facilities, group homes, clinics, universities, and state and county programs.
 Placements are available in agencies utilizing a variety of theoretical approaches and serving demographically and culturally diverse populations.

-Skills learned in the classroom are quickly put to practice as students participate in their professional training experiences (or practica).
-Students begin practicum during the 2nd semester of their first year.
-This first year practicum requires 12 hours per week for 17 weeks (approximately 200 hours) and draws on the skills learned during the first term in courses designed to prepare students for practice (such as Basic Foundations of Clinical Practice, Introduction to Ethical Practice & Law, and Intellectual Assessment).
-In the second and third years, practica are 16–20 hours per week for 50 weeks (approximately 800 hours each year) and utilize psychotherapy and assessment skills in a variety of settings.
-Liaisons with the Office of Professional Training assign students to agencies based how the available training experiences match individual practicum learning plans, developed for each student to provide a breadth of experiences in keeping with the student’s level of experience and career goals.
+Skills learned in the classroom are quickly put to practice as students participate in their professional training experiences.
+Students begin practicum during the second semester of their first year.
+This first-year practicum requires 12 hours per week for 17 weeks (approximately 200 hours) and draws on the skills learned during the first term in courses designed to prepare students for practice (such as Basic Foundations of Clinical Practice, Introduction to Ethical Practice & Law, and Intellectual Assessment).
+In the second and third years, practica are 16–20 hours per week for 50 weeks (approximately 800 hours each year) and use psychotherapy and assessment skills in a variety of settings.
+The director of clinical training facilitates a match process between students and agencies based on how the available training experiences match individual practicum learning plans.
+These are developed for each student to provide a breadth of experiences in keeping with the student’s level of experience and career goals.

-In their final year of study, students are responsible for obtaining an appropriate one year, full-time internship (approximately 2080 hours) and are strongly encouraged to seek an APA-accredited internship, although APPIC or CAPIC member internships are permissible.
-The Office of Professional Training assists students as they negotiate the internship application process.
+In their final year of study, students are responsible for obtaining an appropriate one-year, full-time internship (approximately 2,000 hours).
+Students are required to seek an APA-accredited internship during phase 1 of the match, and then during phase 2 (if needed) they may apply to APPIC or CAPIC member internships if desired.
+The Office of Professional Training and all of the faculty provide extensive support to students as they negotiate the internship application process.